bcaffo/ds4bme_intro/projectRubric.md

 # Project rubric

 Below is the rubric that we will use in evaluating the project.
+Please submit at least two files:

+1. A jupyter notebook with your work.
+2. A pdf printed out report.

 ## Problem
 1. Did the student describe the problem that they are trying to address?